-Welcome to Number, Pattern and Calculating 1 What's included in Number, Pattern and Calculating 1.

-What is Numicon?
+Welcome to Number, Pattern and Calculating 2 What's included in Number, Pattern and Calculating 2.
+4 What is Numicon?
 How using Numicon in your teaching can help children learn mathematics.

-Preparing to teach with Numicon

-Practical support to help you get started in your daily mathematics teaching.
+1 Preparing to teach with Numicon Practical support to help you get started in your daily mathematics teaching.
 This section includes advice on how to set up your classroom, how to plan with Numicon and how to assess children's progress.

-Key mathematical ideas

-Find out more about the mathematical ideas which children meet in the Number, Pattern and Calculating 1 activity groups.

-Dr Tony Wing - the theory behind Numicon: what we have learned in our work so far

-Find out more about the theory behind Numicon.
+20 Key mathematical ideas Find out more about the mathematical ideas which children meet in the Number, Pattern and Calculating 2 activity groups.
+42 Dr Tony Wing - the theory behind Numicon: what we have learned in our work so far Find out more about the theory behind Numicon.
+60 Glossan 40

-Glossary

-Definitions of terms you might not be familiar with that are used in Numicon.

-Welcome to Number, Pattern and Calculating 1
+Welcome to Number, Pattern and Calculating 2

-Before you start teaching, take some time to familiarize yourself with the Number, Pattern and Calculating 1 starter apparatus pack, the teaching resources and the pupil materials, to help you and the children get the most out of using Numicon.
+Before you start teaching, take some time to familiarize yourself with the Number, Pattern and Calculating 2 starter apparatus pack, the teaching resources and the pupil materials, to help you and the children get the most out of using Numicon.